 Pirtleville is a very small town located in the state of Arizona.
 With a population of 1,412 people and just one neighborhood, Pirtleville is the 136th largest community in Arizona.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pirtleville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Pirtleville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pirtleville is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Pirtleville who work in healthcare suport services (20.99%), teaching (13.66%), and maintenance occupations (11.55%).

 A relatively large number of people in Pirtleville telecommute to their jobs.
 Overall, about 10.99% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.